Young Hearts Run Free

 |

-The late Duchess of Windsor's jewellery is sold for £31 million on Friday, 3rd April at a Sotheby's auction on the shore of Lake Geneva.
+Jewellery belonging to the late Duchess of Windsor is sold for £31 million on Friday, 3rd April at a Sotheby's auction on the shore of Lake Geneva.

 On 9th April the Princess of Wales opens the UK's first AIDS ward at the Middlesex Hospital in London.